Baja Guided Caravan

 At Guerrero Negro

-The next day will take you past the junction to Bahia de Los Angeles (91 miles) through Jesus Maria to Guerrero Negro.
+The next day might take you past the junction to Bahia de Los Angeles (91 miles) through Jesus Maria to Guerrero Negro.

-This is the place to view California Grey Whales, which is exactly what you will do!
+This is the place to view California Grey Whales; that is precisely what you will do!
 Even for non-boaters, it is an experience of a lifetime and well worth any anxieties you may have (spoken by a non-boater).
+Cameras carrying is a MUST.

-After a short drive south (96 miles) from Mulege, days 6,7 and 8 are where you will enjoy Bahia Concepcion, a very popular TC and RV destination for many Snowbirds with twelve (12) beach campgrounds.
+After a short drive south (96 miles) from Mulege, days 6,7 and 8 are where you can enjoy Bahia Concepcion, a destination for many Snowbirds with twelve (12) beach campgrounds.
 Bahia Concepcion (23 miles long) is the largest bay in Baja.

 Loreto

-On days 9 and 10, you will be in the town of Loreto.
-Loreto is the birthplace of California, as it was the first permanent settlement anywhere in the Californians, including the U.S. state to the north.
+On days 9 and 10, visit the town of Loreto.
+Loreto is the birthplace of California, as it was the first permanent settlement anywhere in the Californians, including the U.S. states to the north.
 Loreto was the capital of both Californias for 132 years and was a sleepy village.

-The longest drive (208 miles) will be on day 11 as you are now heading inland thru the farming belt of Baja that includes Ciudad Insurgentes and Constitucion on our way to Campestre.
-On arrival, you will be able to check your Wi-Fi, perhaps go for a dip or have a coffee and sticky bun at the Café Equisto located in the RV Park.
+The longest drive (208 miles) will be on day 11, as you are heading inland through the farming belt of Baja, including Ciudad Insurgentes and Constitucion, on our way to Campestre.
+On arrival, perhaps go for a dip or have a coffee and sticky bun at the Café Equisto.

 Playa El Tecolote